 Monitor complete history of student discussions, writing, and file uploads (http://www.wikispaces.com/content/classroom/about).

 I had this very strange experience with Wikispaces Classroom: no matter how hard I tried, I could not find the wiki option - and this option is why I chose Wikispaces Classroom to begin with.
-I found the possibility of creating tables within the limited internal word processing program but those tables collapsed very quickly and easily - and frustratingly!
+I found the possibility of creating tables within its limited internal word processing program but those tables collapsed very quickly and easily - and frustratingly!
 Another challenge, although minor, was the requirement to re-program the word processing every time I used it even though I always wished to use the same format.
 Another challenge was the way Help was set up; the directions rarely covered what I wanted to know and rarely matched what the program actually did!
-Once I did learn how to create it, the discussion board became invaluable, but it was a challenge to learn to use it.
+Once I did learn how to create it, the discussion board became invaluable, but it was a challenge to learn.

 Google Maps: https://www.google.com/maps